ToyotaInfoTech/RAMN/docs/hardware/Fabrication/qualitycheck.rst

 Step 7: Test brake and accelerator
 ##################################

 Move the brake and accelerator potentiometers (in F&G square) all the way up.
-Verify that the screen now shows "98%" (or a value above 95%) for brake "BRAK" and "ACCL".
+Verify that the screen now shows "98%" (or a value above 95%) for both brake "BRAK" and "ACCL".

 Step 8: Test the engine key
 ###########################